 I have read and understand the PTA Program policy concerning accidents and health insurance.

 Student Signature

 Health Insurance Provider:

 Policy Number:

 Date:

 OR

-I have no health insurance policy, but have read and understand the PI concerning health insurance and my responsibilities if an accident occu
+I have no health insurance policy, but have read and understand the PTA Program policy concerning health insurance and my responsibilities if an accident occurs.

 Student Signature

 Date: